 Non-federal uses and development undertaken on land owned or leased by the federal government is subject to this SMP.

 As recognized by RCW 90.58.350, the provisions of this SMP do not affect treaty rights of Indian Nations or tribes.

+As provided in RCW Title 85 and through the US Army Corps of Engineers PL84-99 Program, the provisions of this SMP do not affect the authorities and powers of diking and drainage districts.

 14.26.140 Shoreline Jurisdiction